teuk/mediabot_v3/docs/QUOTE_READ_V3_PILOT.md

 capabilities, selects one development channel and enables it.

 `q` and `quote` remain historical.
 They combine reads with add, delete and recall-counter writes, so they are outside this milestone.
+MB753 later adds an inert authorized add/delete service, but does not change this read-only package or pilot.

 ## Safety properties